 We also issue stock awards as a portion of the annual retainer for each director on a quarterly basis.
-The stock awards are fully vested at the time of issuance.
+The stock awards vest over the period set forth in the applicable stock award agreement provided the recipient of the award has continuously provided services to the Company from the grant date of the award to each vesting date.
 Compensation expense related to stock awards is determined on the grant date based on the publicly-quoted fair market value of our common stock and is charged to earnings on the grant date.

-The following table summarizes restricted stock award activity for the years ended December 31, 2022 and 2021:
+The following table summarizes restricted stock award activity for the years ended December 31, 2023 and 2022:

-20 2022 2021
+20)23 2022

-Number of Shares Weighted Average Grant Date Fair Value Number of Shares G Weighted Average Frant Date Cair Value
+Number of Shares Weighted Average Grant Date Fair Value

-Awards outstanding at beginning of year 18,597 \$ 5.72 33,330 \$ 4.52
+Awards outstanding at beginning of year 5,043 \$ 6.61 18,597 \$ 5.72

-Granted 31,605 \$ 5.46 31,233 \$ 6.40
+Granted 28,555 \$ 5.25 31,605 \$ 5.46

-Vested (45,159) \$ 5.44 (45,966) \$ 5.31
+Vested (31,077) \$ 5.36 (45,159) \$ 5.44

-Forfeited \$ - . \$
+Forfeited \$ \$ -

-Awards outstanding at end of year 5,043 \$ 6.61 18,597 \$ 5.72
+Awards outstanding at end of year 2,521 \$ 6.61 5,043 \$ 6.61

-As of December 31, 2022, the total stock-based compensation expense related to non-vested awards not yet recognized was \$23,000, which is expected to be recognized over a weighted average period of 1.4 years.
-During the years ended December 31, 2022 and 2021, we recognized \$209,000 and \$226,000, respectively, of stock-based compensation expense related to restricted stock awards.
+As of December 31, 2023, the total stock-based compensation expense related to non-vested awards not yet recognized was \$6,000, which is expected to be recognized over a weighted average period of 0.4 years.
+During the years ended December 31, 2023 and 2022, we recognized \$166,000 and \$209,000, respectively, of stock-based compensation expense related to stock awards.

-14. INCOME PER COMMON SHARE
+15. INCOME PER COMMON SHARE

 Net income per share is computed by dividing net income by the daily weighted average number of common shares outstanding during the applicable periods.
 Diluted net income per share includes the potentially dilutive effect of common shares subject to outstanding stock options and restricted stock awards using the treasury stock method.
 Under the treasury stock method, shares subject to certain outstanding stock options and restricted stock awards have been excluded from the diluted weighted average shares outstanding calculation because the exercise of those options or the vesting of those restricted stock awards would lead to a net reduction in common shares outstanding.
-As a result, stock options to acquire 110,405 and 2,000 weighted common shares have been excluded from the diluted weighted shares outstanding for the years ended December 31, 2022 and December 31, 2021, respectively.
+As a result, stock options to acquire 115,548 and 109,918 weighted common shares have been excluded from the diluted weighted shares outstanding for the years ended December 31, 2023 and December 31, 2022, respectively.

-A reconciliation of net income per share is as follows (in thousands, except per share data):
+A reconciliation of net income from continuing operations per share is as follows (in thousands, except per share data):

-Years ended December 3 mber 31,

-2022 2021

-Numerator:

-Net income \$ 1,203 \$ 2,295

-Denominator:

-Weighted average common shares outstanding 5,383 5,342

-Dilutive potential common shares - 9 16

-Shares used in diluted net income per common share calculations 5,392 5,358

-Basic net income per common share \$ 0.22 \$ 0.43

-Diluted net income per common share \$ 0.22 \$ 0.43
+Years ended December 31, 2023 202 2022 Numerator: Net income from continuing operations \$ 4,501 \$ 149 Denominator: Weighted average common shares outstanding 5,423 5,383 Dilutive potential common shares 2 9 Shares used in diluted net income per common share calculations 5,425 5,392 Basic net income per common share \$ 0.83 \$ 0.03 Diluted net income per common share \$ 0.83 \$ 0.03

-15. START UP, RESTRUCTURING AND EXIT ACTIVITIES
+16. START UP, RESTRUCTURING AND EXIT ACTIVITIES

-In the third quarter of 2016, in order to streamline our operating and cost structure, we initiated the closure of our wholly-owned subsidiaries, Image Sensing Systems HK Limited (ISS HK) in Hong Kong; and Image Sensing Systems (Shenzhen) Limited (ISS WOFE) in China.
+In the third quarter of 2016, in order to streamline our operating and cost structure, we initiated the closure of our wholly-owned subsidiaries, Image Sensing Systems HK Limited (ISS HK) in Hong Kong and Image Sensing Systems (Shenzhen) Limited (ISS WOFE) in China.
 During 2020, we initiated the closure of Image Sensing Systems EMEA (ISS UK) and Image Sensing Systems Holdings Limited (ISS Holdings).
 At September 30, 2021, Image Sensing Systems (Shenzhen) Limited was fully closed.
-We incurred \$7,000 of legal entity closure costs in the year ended December 31, 2022 compared to \$28,000 in the year ended December 31, 2021.
+We incurred \$20,000 of legal entity closure costs in the year ended December 31, 2023 compared to \$7,000 in the year ended December 31, 2022.